pyrrhamide/mission-website/content/en/post/2021-04-14-my-site-must-be-instagramable/index.markdown

 {{< table_of_contents >}}

-[Last time](/post/l-origine-du-site/), I explained how to quicly set up a new website with `blogdown`.
+[Last time](/post/l-origine-du-site/), I explained how to quickly set up a new website with `blogdown`.
 Now, I will talk about what **I** did in terms of customisation.
 Once again, I heavily relied on Alison Hill's [blogpost](https://alison.rbind.io/post/new-year-new-blogdown/) and [repo](https://github.com/rbind/apreshill), as well as Wowchemy's [documentation](https://wowchemy.com/docs/).

 Wowchemy's Academic template comes with a lot of example content to get inspired from.
 However, you might want to make it more personalised and streamlined.
 I know I did!
 I went ahead and tried to make it "my own", although I practically copied Alison's theme and fonts (they're so nice, I really like them).